Fran Kelly: Recognition

 In 2008 Kelly received a Same Same 25 award, recognising her as one of the country's most influential gay and lesbian Australians.
 She was named by the(sydney)magazine as one of Sydney's 100 most influential people of 2011, and was described by the Australian electronic magazine Crikey as "one of the most influential media players in the country" in the same year.

+Other activities

+On Saturday 28 November 2009, Kelly was MC for a fundraising event for Kathy Sport's film project Rock On With Your Frock On, about Australian women's music.
+Taking place at the Red Rattler Theatre in Marrickville, Sydney, The Stray Dags were the headline act at the event.

 Political views and activism

 Kelly has described herself as an activist.
 Kelly is a feminist, and stated in a 2012 interview that she's identified as such since her school years.

 In 2007, Kelly launched the Australian Human Rights Commission's "Same-Sex: Same Entitlements" inquiry.
 She has been involved with One Just World's speaker forums, moderating a "Women of the World" forum for WOMADelaide and speaking on the "Stand Up Against Poverty" forum in 2009.

 Personal life

 In August 2021, it was reported that Kelly had been with her partner, Marion Frith, for almost 30 years.
-Kelly is step-parent to her partner's three children from a previous relationship.
+Kelly is step-parent to Frith's three children from a previous relationship.

-On 21 October 2021, Frith was present at the studio to support Kelly when she announced she was leaving RN Breakfast.